Bossy Spouse | The Real Reason Why Your Spouse is Bossy

 Your reaction to your husband’s unwanted instructions make it clear that his unsolicited advice is not perceived by you as helpful, beneficial, filling your need, or a gift.

 We all occasionally interrupt our spouses, friends, and even complete strangers with our instructions, methodologies, or preferences.
 When we commit that all too human intrusion regularly with a specific person, whether we intend to or not, we communicate to that person that we feel he or she is not competent to think for him/herself.
 That molehill grows quickly into a mountain.
 In my work with families I hear bitter complaints about how demeaning it feels and how it crumples self-image.
 Teens resent parents who insist on making all their decisions for them; adults avoid elderly parents who try to direct their lives and criticize any deviance from their demands; singles drop out of relationships with boy- girlfriends who control; and marrieds gradually despise their spouses who act as parents rather than partners.

-- Keep the conversation going until he understands and adequately explains to you what you feel.
-If you have trouble getting him to understand, read your writings from step one to him, or have him read it.
+Keep the conversation going until he understands and adequately explains to you what you feel.
+Let’s say you have trouble getting him to understand–read your writings from step one to him, or have him read it.

 If you reach an impasse, ask if you can try again with a mentor couple, pastor, or professional counselor.